mathigon/textbooks/content/circles-and-pi/content.md

 Notice that the common internal tangent passes through the space between the two circles.
 Common external tangents stay on the top or bottom of both circles.

-Concentric Circles: Two or more circles that have the same center, but different radii.
-Congruent Circles: Two or more circles with the same radius, but different centers.

-The tangent line and the radius drawn to the point of tangency have a unique relationship.
-Let’s investigate it here.

-### Tangent Line and Radius Property
 1. Using your compass, draw a circle.
 Locate the center and draw a radius.
 Label the radius AB, with A as the center.
 2. Draw a tangent line, BC←→, where B is the point of tangency.
 To draw a